AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/best-practices.md

 ### Extract repetitive Actions

-Instead of writing a few of Tests that perform mostly the same actions, you should thing about [Action group] that is a container for repetitive Actions.
+Instead of writing a few of Tests that perform mostly the same actions, you should think about [Action group] that is a container for repetitive Actions.
 If each run needs different data, use `<arguments>` to inject necessary information.

 We recommend to keep Action Groups having single responsibility, for example `AdminLoginActionGroup`, which expected outcome is being logged in as Administrator when [Action group] is executed.